• Skip to main content

 • Information technology

-You are here: Home / Finance / Put Options Explained: A Detailed Guide for Beginners
+You are here: Home / Finance / Understanding Put Options in India: A Beginner-Friendly Guide to Profiting from Falling Stock Prices

 A put option is a financial contract that gives the buyer the right (but not the obligation) to sell a specific asset—such as a stock—at a predetermined price, known as the strike price, within a set period of time before the option expires.